learn-co-students/js-node-practice-lab-bootcamp-prep-000/README.md

 Alright!
 This lab is *very important*.
 I'm going to teach you how to approach all labs...and really everything in coding.
 That's a huge statement, but programming is actually fairly simple if you follow this process.

 First things first, let's run the code we are given.
 That should always be your first task.
-Just like when you are using a map to find a new restaurant, you need to know where you are _now_ before you can know where you need to go.
-To run the code, type `nodejs index.js` in your terminal.
+Just like when you are using a map to find a new restaurant, you need to know where you are _now_ before you can know wnnodejs index.js` in your terminal.
 You should get something like this:

 ```
 Name: